facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 If you use Expo, React Native 0.82 will be available as part of the expo@canary releases.

-The next stable SDK 55 will be shipped with the next stable release of React Native: 0.83.
+The next SDK, SDK 55, will be shipped with the next stable release of React Native: 0.83.

 :::info